 MySQL List Tables¶

-Lists all tables available in a specified MySQL database using configured credentials.
-Returns a human-readable summary and a JSON payload, with optional HTML, XLSX, and PDF formatted outputs for downstream reporting or visualization.
+Lists all tables available in a specified MySQL database using the provided credentials.
+Returns a human-readable summary and a machine-readable JSON payload you can pass to downstream nodes.

 Usage¶